Parthita/powergrid_ml_sih/README.md

     ```bash
     cd backend
     pip install -r requirements.txt
-    # To train the models (optional, pre-trained models are included)
+    # The models are pre-trained, but you can retrain them by running:
     # python train_overrun.py
-    # To start the backend server
     uvicorn api:app --host 0.0.0.0 --port 8000
     ```